kolenaIO/kolena/docs/metrics/recall.md

 semantic segmentation, and information retrieval.
 It is especially useful when the objective is to measure and reduce **false negative** ground truths, i.e. model misses.

-For most tasks, recall is the ratio of the number of correct positive predictions to the total number of positive ground truths.
+For most tasks, recall is the ratio of the number of correct positive inferences to the total number of positive ground truths.

 $$